World is watching our democracy, Taiwan president says on election eve

 Voting begins at 8 a.m (0000 GMT) on Saturday and the polls close at 4 p.m.
 (0800 GMT).

-Reporting by Yimou Lee; Additional reporting by Ben Blanchard; Editing by Robert Birsel
+Reporting by Yimou Lee; Additional reporting by Ben Blanchard and Meg Shen; Editing by Robert Birsel